Skylarity/MSRAM-Meeting-Prep/viz-tech-overview.md

 ### Disadvantages

+Vue's "opinionated" nature can be limiting if you are trying to do something in a way that the developers did not account for.

 `TODO`

-- Opinionated, not as flexible as React
+- "Opinionated", not as flexible as React

 ### Ideal Use Cases